IMPERIALLEGEND/IMPERIALLEGEND/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on **Android, Data Science and Web Development**
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning **Artificial Intelligence and Competitive Programming**
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on **Android, Data Science or Web Development**
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with **Internships**
-- 💬 Ask me about ...
+- 💬 Ask me about [here](mailto:wadekartj@gmail.com)!
+I am happy to help.
-- 📫 How to reach me: ...
+- 📫 How to reach me: [here](https://in.linkedin.com/in/tejaswa-wadekar-532953193)
-- 😄 Pronouns: ...
+- 😄 Pronouns: **He/Him/His**
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: **"Nothing Good Happens After 2:00 Am When 2:00 Am Rolls Around, Just Go Home And Go To Sleep."**

 #